 Vice Mayor Harrison strongly believes we need to allow our sworn officers to focus on serious crime while ensuring that the mental and physical health and homelessness challenges on our streets are effectively and compassionately managed.
 Over the past five years, she has worked with her colleagues, the Police Department, the ACLU, NAACP, and the Mayor’s Task Force on Fair and Impartial Policing to help Berkeley take important steps in bringing about fair policing and reimagining public safety.

-Since her first election, Vice Mayor Harrison has approached environmental issues, particularly addressing climate change, with a laser focus.
-She also knows that equity in tackling climate change ensures that all parts of our community, particularly low-income residents and workers. health and safety and the wellbeing of future generations are protected.
+Since her first election, Vice Mayor Harrison has approached environmental issues, particularly climate change, with a laser focus.
+She also knows that equity in tackling climate change has to include everyone, especially low-income residents and workers, and has negotiated millions of dollars going to our most impacted communities.

 Our economy is only as strong as our work force.
 Vice Mayor Harrison is a committed and fierce advocate for workers and small businesses by proposing and getting passed paid parental leave, predictive scheduling, commercial eviction protections and promoting small businesses throughout the District.

 Vice Mayor Harrison’s work centers those most impacted by barriers of access, inequality, and poverty.
 These barriers were laid bare during the COVID-19 pandemic.
 She worked to implement accessible testing and vaccination efforts, protect seniors and the disabled and distribute masks to homeless providers.
 She has also organized with healthcare workers to keep Alta Bates in Berkeley, spearheaded adding mental health and crisis services and proposed community service alternatives to fines for infractions.